PecPocket/PecPocket/backend/Backend Documentation.md

     {
         "code" : x
     }
-    x -> 406 if auth of given SID does not exist x -> 200 if auth successfully updated
+    x -> 406 if Auth of given SID does not exist x -> 200 if Auth successfully updated

  ## 9. To Delete Auth

-    href - ../auth/<SID> -- [DELETE]
+    href - ../Auth/<SID> -- [DELETE]
     body - null

     returns -
     {
         "code" : x
     }
-    x -> 406 if auth of given SID does not exist x -> 200 if auth successfully deleted
+    x -> 406 if Auth of given SID does not exist x -> 200 if Auth successfully deleted